-

 Black & White

-We are one human race Tolerance I define tolerance as a beautiful word that can change the world for good.
-It’s accepting people for who they are.
-Racism, nepotism, tribalism, fanaticism, etc arise when we refuse to accept that other people deserve the rights we enjoy.
-When we teach our kids that there’s only one… Continue reading Black & White
+We are one human race Tolerance I see tolerance as a powerful word that can improve the world.
+It’s about accepting people for who they are.
+Racism, nepotism, tribalism, fanaticism, and similar issues occur when we refuse to recognize that others deserve the same as we do.
+Teaching children that there is only one human…

 Greens and Stones